pennyphp/penny/docs/skeleton-application.md

 **Attention**: This is configured  as a *development* environment.
 If you want to use it in production you have to: disable error reporting, persist logs, disable Z-Ray, raise limits and fine tune your configurations.

-The `penny-classic-app` repository contains a `docker-compose.yml.dist` file which currently configures two containers, one running the NGINX web server and one running php-fpm.
+The `penny-skeleton-app` repository contains a `docker-compose.yml.dist` file which currently configures two containers, one running the NGINX web server and one running php-fpm.
 This file should work as is but  *must be renamed* into `docker-compose.yml`.
 You can modify if you need something specific for your system like paths, ip addresses, ports, additional services (databases, queues, caching layers) and so on.
 Remember that the docker-compose.yml file is in `.gitignore` since this is very specific to the current installation.